james3roberts/AhpConstruction/README.md

 - refactor: say what was refactored
 - fix: say what was fixed
 - feat: say what new feature was added
--docs: what you changed in the readme
+- docs: what you changed in the readme
+- test: What was tested

 ## Style Guide
 - Because the owner is a huge colorado avalanche Fan, so I incorporated the colors into the site.